 Most images found online can be saved to your collection with a single click.
 They are essentially free.
-Thus, it can be challenging for organizations to fundraise using online images.
+Thus, it can be challenging for organizations to fundraise with online images.
 At least that was the case until the advent of non-fungible tokens (NFTs for short) in 2017.

 What are NFTs